johnnybluhm/johnnybluhm/README.md

 ### A few things about me...

 * I'm currently looking for work.
-* I'm currently developing software for dish network.
+* I'm currently developing software for sphere commerce.
-* Talk to me about social dynamics and leadership!
+* I'm an avid cyclist and love riding my bike in the mountains.

 <!--
 **johnnybluhm/johnnybluhm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.